thomaskamalakis/pyowiot/README.md

 # PHY model
 The PHY model deals with all sorts of details of the communications system including:
--transmitter model: radiation pattern (Lorentzian or extended Lorentzian).
+  - transmitter model: radiation pattern (Lorentzian or extended Lorentzian).